 He has provided training workshops for Colleagues and trainees to enhance both open and laparoscopic hernia repair skills set and is Honorary Senior Clinical Lecturer at Institute of Health Sciences at Queen Mary University London, Barts and London Medical School and is Surgical Tutor at RCS London and member of the Core Training SAC for HEE London.

-Duncan Light is a post CCT fellow in benign upper GI and hernia surgery.
-He trained in the North East of England and is now undertaking a post CCT fellowship in the Royal Infirmary of Edinburgh.
-He has published a large number of papers in the field of hernia surgery and has presented at the AHS, EHS and BHS meetings.
+Duncan Light is a Consultant in benign upper GI and hernia surgery in the Northumbria Healthcare Trust.
+He trained in the North East of England and undertook a post CCT fellowship in the Royal Infirmary of Edinburgh.
+He has published a number of papers in the field of hernia surgery and has presented at the AHS, EHS and BHS meetings.

 Duncan has an interest in surgical education and has recently completed a postgraduate MSc in medical education.
 He has been involved in teaching hernia surgery in charity missions to India and Tanzania